dlee533/just-the-docs/docs/glossary.md

 **JetBrains:** a software development company whose tools are targeted towards software developers and project managers.
 **JetBrains Toolbox:** an application developed by JetBrains with all-in-one access to all of their IDEs.
 **Python:** an interpreted, high-level, general-purpose programming language.
-**unittest:** a unit testing framework for Python, based on Java's JUnit **Unit Test:** a level of software testing where individual units/components of a software are tested.
+**unittest:** a unit testing framework for Python, based on Java's JUnit.
+**Unit Test:** a level of software testing where individual units/components of a software are tested.
 **Version Control:** a system that records changes to a file or set of files over time so that you can recall specific versions later.